 - No more than two courses (six to eight credit hours) of BE credit may be used as part of the major core.

 - No more than one BE credit course (three to four credit hours) may be used as part of a minor.

 - Grades of BE from an Advanced Placement, International Baccalaureate, or SAT II Subject Test may not count toward the requirement that students earn at least 18 hours of C or better grades in the major core, or toward the minimum hours of C required in the minor.

 Students who wish to enroll in a course for which they have By-Examination credit should discuss their decision with an academic advisor.
-In the event that a student takes a course for which Advanced Placement, International Baccalaureate, or SAT II Subject Test credit is awarded, the By-Examination credit will be forfeited when the course is completed, as well as any higher-level BE credit in that sequence.
+In the event that a student takes a course for which Advanced Placement, International Baccalaureate, or SAT Subject Test credit is awarded, the By-Examination credit will be forfeited when the course is completed, as well as any higher-level BE credit in that sequence.
 For example, a student whose test scores would award BE credit for MATH 231 and MATH 232 and who chooses to take MATH 231 at UNC–Chapel Hill will forfeit BE credit for both MATH 231 and MATH 232.

 Credit by Departmental Examination

 Enrolled students who, through individual study or experience, have gained knowledge of the content of undergraduate courses offered by the University may, with the approval of the relevant department and school or college, receive credit (without grade) for such courses by special examination.
 The student must receive the approval of the department and college/school at least 30 days before the examination is taken, and the examination must be taken before the beginning of the last semester or full summer session before the student’s graduation.

 Policy on Credit for Internships—The College of Arts and Sciences